How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Notes

 \section{Notes}

 For convenient Newton diagrams there is a formula for generic intersection multiplicity in terms of integer lattice points in the region bounded by the diagram and the coordinate hyperplanes (see e.g.\ \cite[Theorem 5]{esterov}).
-A.\ Khovanskii informed the author that he had obtained (but did not publish) a bound equivalent to \eqref{convenient-reduction-bound} which reduces the computation of generic intersection multiplicity to the convenient case. \cite{herrero-jeronimo-sabia-multiplicity} lists some other formulae for generic intersection mulitplicity in the general case.
+A.\ Khovanskii informed the author that he had obtained (but did not publish) a bound equivalent to \eqref{convenient-reduction-bound} which reduces the computation of generic intersection multiplicity to the convenient case.
+Recently M.\ Herrero, G.\ Jeronimo and J.\ Sabia \cite{herrero-jeronimo-sabia-multiplicity} gave some other formulae for generic intersection mulitplicity in the general case.